 Then, make a post via social media.
 You’ll know fans are interested in you if they’re following you and even ask them to share your Patreon or Paypal.
 You’d be surprised with how much listeners want to support great independent podcasts.

 Finally, make a newsletter, add a donation ask and link to your Patreon or Paypal in each email.
-The risk here is that you might email listeners too much, and they could unsubscribe to your newsletter.
+The risk here is that you might email listeners too much, and they could unsubscribe from your newsletter.
 Make sure to have some content other than your donation ask, and don’t send the newsletter out more than once a month.

 4. FEEDBACK TO YOUR DONORS